pnp/pnpjs/docs/sp/lists.md

 // get the list by Id
 const list = sp.web.lists.getById("03b05ff4-d95d-45ed-841d-3855f77a2483");

-// we can use this 'list' variable to execute more querys on the list: const r = await list.select("Title")();
+// we can use this 'list' variable to execute more queries on the list: const r = await list.select("Title")();

 // show the response from the server